mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 ### 1.2 How Can Stakeholders Get Involved via the Mendix IDE?

-As developer are usually found working with the [Desktop Modeler](app-development#desktop-modeler) or the [Web Modeler](app-development#web-modeler), user stories from the active sprint and Buzz are available in the Modelers as well.
+As developer are usually found working with the [Desktop Modeler](app-development#desktop-modeler) or the [Web Modeler](app-development#web-modeler), user stories from the active sprint and Buzz are available in the Modelers as well, in a side panel as shown below:

 <video controls src="attachments/buzz-in-wm.mp4">Buzz in the Web Modeler</video>